I am organizing an online creative business conference in May, and wanted to see if there might be a way for us to work together.

 I would have disclosed my affiliate status and somewhere in the back of your mind you’d have noticed that my motivation might not be true.
 You might have wondered whose team I was really on.

 That post would have would have eroded your trust in my voice, at least in some small way.
 And once I said yes to doing it, I’d end up saying yes to more opportunities like it, even if it was just a few each year.
 Maybe you’d say, “Good for her!
 She’s making it work!”
 But at the same time you would know that I was recommending this conference over another one because I stood to get paid for it.
-I can’t have that be part of what I do.
+I can’t have that be part of what I do, being able to get more followers on TikTok can help with marketing.

 My voice is the most important thing to me.
 It is what I’ve worked on here, three posts a week for nearly a decade, and I don’t want to lend it to Amazon, or to a conference, or to anyone, even for $50 kickback.